Actions You Can Take Today to Support Your Lefty

 If your kiddo is having a hard time with forming letters, it may be that hooked grasp.
 Now they are writing upside down. (perceptually).
 You may need to work on getting their wrist down on the paper and writing with the fingers only (not their wrist).
 In OT, we call these the “intrinsic finger muscles” or “interphalangeal flexion and extension”.

-Reach out if you’re looking for more ways to help a lefty.
-I help people with a wide range of handwriting and fine motor issues including challenges with being a lefty and dysgraphia.
+If you’re looking for more ways to help a lefty give Therapeeps Occupational Therapy a call at (605)-204-0677 or complete our intake form.
+I help individuals with a wide range of handwriting & fine motor issues, including challenges with dysgraphia and left-handedness.

 Resources: